 Frequently Asked Questions

 At Ortho Precision we understand the burden of the increasing cost of healthcare.
-The good news is that Dr Edirisinghe has agreements with most private health funds to provide you with surgery with no gap required.
+The good news is that Dr Edirisinghe has agreements with most private health funds and can provide surgical services with only a $500 Gap fee.

 If you do not have private medical insurance, you can still opt to pay out of pocket and undergo your procedure.
 Before surgery, we will provide you with a complete quotation of fees, ensuring that you are equipped with the necessary information to make an informed decision regarding your treatment options.
 Special consideration is extended to pensioners and concession card holders.